pireddag/plotFun/README.md

 Unsafe scripts could delete all the data on your hard drive.
 Since this TeXmacs package executes commands in a user-defined arbitrary file (the one specified in the argument to `plotFun`), it is quite dangerous: you have to ensure that the file you specify as argument contains only safe code.
 I have tried to mitigate the danger by defining a "safe module" with "safe commands" (see  this [message](https://www.mail-archive.com/guile-user@gnu.org/msg00963.html) in the Guile mailing list).
 I do not know how effective the technique is, so **please be aware of what you put in the file you use as a macro argument**.

-The technique is as far as I understand the one suited to the Guile 1 series - for the Guile 2/3 series (future TeXmacs) I have seen that another technique exists, based on the `(ice-9 sandbox)` module; see  this [message](https://www.mail-archive.com/guile-user@gnu.org/msg10788.html) in the Guile maling list.
+The technique is as far as I understand the one suited to the Guile 1 series - for the Guile 2/3 series (future TeXmacs) I have seen that another technique exists, based on the `(ice-9 sandbox)` module; see  this [message](https://www.mail-archive.com/guile-user@gnu.org/msg10788.html) in the Guile mailing list.

 I have tried to make this program safe: said this **one is responsible for making sure that his TeXmacs documents are running only safe scripts!**